nimrashakoor/Flask-Blog/README.md

 Python can be downloaded [here](https://www.python.org/downloads/).

 To install Flask, we recommend using pip, which is automatically installed with any of the python versions above.
-Install Flask with
+Install Flask with:

 ```pip install Flask```